getloom/loom/src/docs/persona-types.md

 but the plan is to allow them to act as normal personas under the control of the entire community, and otherwise have most of the same behavior as account personas.

+## `'ghost'` personas

+Each instance has a single ghost persona.
+The ghost is used to anonymize the actor of entities and other objects, like when an account persona is deleted.
+Unlike other persona types, it's a global placeholder object, so features should not hang off it.
+For example, it cannot be used as an event actor and it cannot be assigned roles.
+Unlike account and community personas, it has no `community_id`.
+Like community personas, and unlike account personas, it has no `account_id`.